kids-first/Kids-First-Sentieon-Joint-Cohort-Genotyping-Workflow/docs/KF_SENTIEON_VQSR.md

 ### Required:
  - `reference`: Indexed FASTA file reference.
 Should be the same one used to create the input gVCFs
  - `input_vcfs`: Array of by-chromosome joint called VCFs.
 Workflow will merge before applying VQSR
  - `sentieon_license`: Sentieon license server host and port in format `0.0.0.0:0000`.
-Is set by default by the workflow, but can be changed if circumstances require it.
+Is set by default by the workflow, but can be changed if circumstances require it
  - `dbsnp_vcf`: Homo_sapiens_assembly38.dbsnp138.vcf # pulled by workflow by default
  - `hapmap_resource_vcf`: hapmap_3.3.hg38.vcf.gz
  - `mills_resource_vcf`: Mills_and_1000G_gold_standard.indels.hg38.vcf.gz